StatProofBook/StatProofBook.github.io/P/lognorm-qf.md

 F_X(x) = \frac{1}{2} \left[ 1 + \mathrm{erf}\left( \frac{\ln x-\mu}{\sqrt{2} \sigma} \right) \right] \; .
 $$

 From this point forward, the proof is similar to the derivation of the [quantile function for the normal distribution](/P/norm-qf).
-Because the cumulative distribution function (CDF) is strictly monotonically increasing the [quantile function is equal to the inverse of the CDF](/P/qf-cdf):
+Because the cumulative distribution function (CDF) is strictly monotonically increasing, the [quantile function is equal to the inverse of the CDF](/P/qf-cdf):

 $$ \label{eq:lognorm-qf-s1}
 Q_X(p) = F_X^{-1}(x) \; .